alexwishart/SwiftPersistenceTutorial/README.md

 let currentMeal = Meal(name: nameString, photo: photoData, rating: ratingInt) tempMealStore[nameString] = currentMeal
 ```
-In this example, we have parsed the cells from each row to be the correct type to create a meal object.
+In this example, we have parsed the cells from each row to be the correct type to create the `Meal` object.
 **Note** For this tutorial we will not be storing the photo data in the database, instead we will store a string description of the photo and then encode that string to data when creating the `Meal` object.

 6. At the end of the `loadHandler` function, replace your old mealstore with your newly created `tempMealStore` and return this as your response to the `GET` request.